Theistic Satanism: Temple of Zeus

+Other groups and currents

 Some groups are mistaken by scholars for theistic Satanists, such as the First Church of Satan.
-However, the founder of the FCoS, John Allee, considers what he calls "devil-worship" to often be a symptom of psychosis.
-Other groups such as the 600 Club, are accepting of all types of Satanists, as are the Synagogue of Satan, which aims for the ultimate destruction of religions, paradoxically including itself, and encourages not self-indulgence, but self-expression balanced by social responsibility.
+However, the founder of the FCoS, John Allee, considers what he calls "Devil-worship" to often be a symptom of psychosis.
+Other groups such as the 600 Club, are accepting of all types of Satanists, as are the Synagogue of Satan, which aims for the ultimate destruction of all religions, paradoxically including itself, and encourages not self-indulgence but self-expression balanced by social responsibility.

-The diversity of beliefs amongst Satanists, and the theistic nature of some Satanists, was seen in a survey in 1995.
-Some spoke of seeing Satan not as someone dangerous to those who seek or worship him, but as someone that could be approached as a friend.
-Some refer to him as Father, though some other theistic Satanists consider that to be confused or excessively subservient.
-Satan is also portrayed as a father to his daughter, Sin, by Milton in Paradise Lost.